 Marine.
 In April, 2013 we announced that we had secured, in conjunction with our subsidiary, Miljøbil Grenland AS (Miljøbil) in Norway, an order for a large Lithium Ion battery system for the "Hisarøy" Electric Ferry.
-The Ferry will be battery-powered by Electrovaya and operate as part of the county road between Mjånes and Hisarøy in Gulen municipality in Norway.
+The Ferry began sailing in September 2013, using Electrovaya's battery solution and now operates as part of the county road between Mjånes and Hisarøy in Gulen municipality in Norway.
 This is a newly established car ferry route that will connect Hisarøy with the rest of Gulen municipality.
+The battery electric cable Ferry is the first in Scandinavia.